Dolphin Trips Avoch

 Things to do and see in Avoch, Fortrose and Rosemarkie

-Taking a boat trip to see the Moray Firth Dolphins is definitely one of the highlights for many visitors to Avoch however, the village itself is not too far from Fortrose, how of Chanonry Point.
+Taking a boat trip to see the Moray Firth Dolphins is definitely one of the highlights for many visitors to Avoch however, the village itself is not too far from Fortrose, near Chanonry Point.

 The striking ruins of Fortrose Cathedral are well worth a visit.
 This 13th-century cathedral is one of the most important historical sites on the Black Isle and is now looked after by Historic Environment Scotland.
 It’s free to visit.